< 300 mK familySample-in-vacuum 3He refrigerator - HelioxVT

 The prize is named after Sir Martin Wood, Founder and Honorary President of Oxford Instruments plc.
 The Sir Martin Wood Prize winner receives ¥500,000 in cash and the opportunity to give a series of lectures in British Universities, including Oxford University.
 The lectures have acquired a good reputation in British Universities and contribute to the science and technology exchange between Japan and the UK.

-Dr Yoshihiko Okamoto, Associate Professor from the Department of Applied Physics, Nagoya University, Japan is the winner of the 2018 Sir Martin Wood Prize.
+Dr Keiichi Inoue, Associate Professor from the Institute of Solid State Physics, University of Tokyo, Japan is the winner of the 2019 Sir Martin Wood Prize.